Cameras

 Designed by Yoshihisa Maitani, the Olympus OM-1 was produced to challenge the Nikon F range of cameras by producing a smaller, lighter and quieter 35mm SLR.
 It was first launched in 1972 as the M-1, but after a complaint from Leica it was renamed the OM-1: the OM-1n is a later version that has extra flash functions.
 This is an all mechanical manual camera with the batteries only required to power the TTL exposure metering, this being indicated by a needle in the viewfinder.
 There is no other information in the viewfinder i.e. the selected shutter speed and aperture, unlike the Pentax MX and Nikon FM which have indicators for these settings.

-A true "classic" camera helped by the range of excellent Olympus Zuiko lenses.
+A true "classic" camera complemented by the range of excellent Olympus Zuiko lenses.
+More

 Olympus XA2

-I use this camera in situations when it would be difficult to carry one of my SLRs.
+I used this camera in situations when it would be difficult to carry one of my SLRs.
+More

 Sony DSC-W17